How Drug Courts Save Lives in Recovery

 Drug Court Program

 One of the greatest privileges I have had in my career was to lead the clinical team of two local drug courts in my home state of Massachusetts.
-From 2009 to 2017, I was Program Director for a clinical team partnering with two adjacent jurisdictions with drug courts responding to the opioid crisis.
+From 2009 to 2017, I was the Program Director for a clinical team partnering with two adjacent jurisdictions with drug courts responding to the opioid crisis.
 Working with the clients and court professionals was transformative for me, both professionally and personally.
-I am grateful that I am still connected with drug court graduates who reach out, or stop by my private practice office, to share their successes and achievements.
+I am grateful that I am still connected with drug court graduates who reach out or stop by my private practice office to share their successes and achievements.

 Over the years I also went to a lot of heartbreaking funerals, and I stay connected with some of the parents of participants who overdosed; we have lost so many gifted and beloved people to the disease of addiction.
-Seeing Drug court participants successfully finish college, open their own business, be reunited with their children, start families, and get training to work as recovery specialists is beyond rewarding.
+Seeing Drug court participants successfully finish college, open their own businesses, be reunited with their children, start families, and get training to work as recovery specialists is beyond rewarding.

 I still collaborate with the legal professionals that I was on the drug court Team with.
 I think we are forever bonded through the emotional work of helping people at some of the darkest places they have been in their addiction, including facing jail time.
 Between the clients and the courts, I cannot say enough about the power of drug courts to change lives.
-We used to say, candidly, there are only three ways out of Drug court: you graduate, you go to jail or you die.
+We used to say, candidly, that there are only three ways out of Drug court: you graduate, you go to jail, or you die.
 This speaks to the level of crisis people are in when they are referred to drug courts, and how important interventions are to saving lives.

 What is a Drug Court?